Sulfate-Free Shampoo: What It Is And Why You Need It

 Purifying and cleansing your hair and skin after a day at the pool or beach can also be done sulfate-free.
 Remember sulfates really aren’t necessary to stay clean!

-Babo Botanicals Swim & Sport Citrus Mint Shampoo & Wash will replenish, hydrate, and purify your hair, scalp, and skin with a plant-based and hypoallergenic formula.
+Babo Botanicals Swim & Sport Citrus Mint Shampoo & Wash will replenish, hydrate, and purify your hair, scalp, and skin with a plant-based formula.